Richard Laurence Marquette: Betty Wilson

 In April 1975, a fisherman discovered mutilated human remains floating in a shallow slough in Marion County, Oregon.
 Once again, the corpse had been bled dry, savagely mutilated, and dismembered before being dumped with only a minimal effort at concealment.
 All major parts of the victim were found there and retrieved except the genitals, which were missing and ultimately never located.
-Detectives determined the remains were those of 37-year-old Betty Wilson, a North Carolina native who'd led a hard life of poverty and had 11 children since marrying at the age of 16.
+Detectives determined the remains were those of 37-year-old Betty Wilson, a North Carolina native who'd led a hard life of poverty and had 7 children since marrying at the age of 16.

-They lived for a time in an abandoned school bus at the edge of the city dump with no electricity or running water and she claimed that her husband was abusive.
-With all of her children in foster care, Wilson stowed away in the trunk of her sister's car one day to begin a new life far away from North Carolina and had been living with her in Salem.
+Wilson and her husband lived for a time in an abandoned school bus at the edge of the city dump with no electricity or running water, and she claimed that her husband was abusive.
+With all of her children in foster care, Wilson stowed away in the back seat of her sister's car one day to begin a new life far away from North Carolina and had been living with her in Salem.
 She had last been seen alive at a crowded nightclub.
 Wilson's husband was the initial and obvious suspect, but it was quickly verified that he'd been working in North Carolina at the time and could not possibly be responsible for a murder that happened on the other side of the country.

 Marquette thus became the prime suspect.
 Detectives began a stakeout of his home and obtained a search warrant.
-They searched both inside and outside the mobile home where Marquette was living and uncovered several small, but damning pieces of physical evidence that tied him to the murder of Betty Wilson.
+They searched both inside and outside the mobile home where Marquette was living and uncovered several small but damning pieces of physical evidence that tied him to the murder of Betty Wilson.
 Fifty-five hours after the first remains were found, Marquette was once again arrested for murder.
 Given the overwhelming physical evidence and the close similarity to the Caudle murder, Marquette pleaded guilty to the Wilson murder.

-His story was similar to the one he'd used earlier; that he brought Wilson back to her house and she agreed to sex, but then refused, after which he strangled and dismembered her.
+His story was similar to the one he'd used earlier; that he brought Wilson back to her house, and she agreed to sex, but then refused, after which he strangled and dismembered her.
 Despite the near-surgical precision with which he dismembered his victims, Marquette stated that he was not a hunter, nor did he have any formal training as a butcher.
 While he claimed that he chopped up Joan Caudle because he didn't have a car to dispose of her body, this time he had a more than adequate pickup truck, yet he still decided to dismember Betty Wilson.

 Although Marquette would not say it in so many words, investigators clearly could tell that it was part of his obsession.
 He was sentenced in May to life imprisonment with no possibility of parole.
 Criminal psychiatrists working with Marquette came to the conclusion that he was a perfectly normal, socially adjusted individual unless women turned him down.
 The sting of rejection, they concluded, set off a murderous rage.
 He has been incarcerated at the Oregon State Penitentiary since June 1975.